Guide Copilot with a single example

 - You already have a model answer or flashcard and want Copilot to match its style.

-- You’re standardising notes across devices, networking, or security topics.
+- You're standardising notes across security operations, threat analysis, or compliance topics.

 - You need Copilot to respect jargon level, tone, or formatting guidelines.